Brett-Tanner/souls-like-strings/dev/projects/blog/11ty_migration_1.md

 Posts automatically being available in collections according to their tags '~Rails~ Magic' gave me a nice warm sense of familiarity, accompanied by the creeping dread of needing to modify that magic at some point.
 Luckily Liquid seems easier to work with than my last interaction with it on my ill-fated Jekyll wiki, or maybe my years of React experience since then have inured me to bullshit syntax.

 A few `for .. in .. | reverse` loops later and I have visible content on pages again.
 I also succeeded in my first library customisation; adding a filter to prevent unsuspecting users needing to download every 'article' I've graced the world with on initial page load.
-Shoutout to [jeromecoupe](https://github.com/11ty/eleventy/issues/749#issuecomment-547835442) on a Github issue for the custom filter
+Shoutout to [jeromecoupe](https://github.com/11ty/eleventy/issues/749#issuecomment-547835442) on a Github issue for the syntax to add a custom filter

 ```js
 eleventyConfig.addFilter("limit", function (array, limit) {